thegricean/overinformativeness/README.md

 - increasing predictability of color from noun category leads to decrease in redundant color use

 The next steps on the road to this are:

+- Modeling: put together two models that integrate the one-object color predictability model
+	- one that simulates visual search difficulty in the listener that the speaker knows about; ie, the literal listener needs to wrongly infer yellow banana if the utterance is "banana" and the banana is actually blue (isn't that already happening? but i guess the question is what happens if you put it in context)
+	- one that has a "double-qud" -- ie, the listener needs to want to infer both the referent that the speaker has in mind, as well as the way the world is (ie which features an object has)

 - Modeling: write to Rud to see if he'll share the full dataset?